A101-Node-js-TypeScript-Bootcamp/a101-bootcamp-odev1-ilaydatiryaki/readme.md

 When people use javascript developers have learned that javascript can also be used as a server-side programming language.
 As JS grew, the codes became complex and heavy.
 Therefore, JavaScript was unable to fully meet the requirements of an object-oriented programming language.
 This situation prevented JS from being successful at the enterprise level as a server-side technology.
 Then TypeScript was developed by the development team to solve this problem.

+Booting up the server with Node.js:

+To install the packages used,

+npm install

+To get the project up and running,

+npx nodemon index.js